 When a company, financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. , or individual invests in foreign countries and owns more than 10% of a company’s stake, it is referred to as a foreign direct investmentForeign Direct InvestmentA foreign direct investment (FDI) is made by an individual or an organization, into a business located in a foreign country.
 The host nation receives job creation prospects, advanced technology, a higher standard of living, infrastructural development, and overall economic growth..
 It gives the investor controlling power and influence over the companies’ operations and processes.
 Another way of gaining foreign direct investments is opening plants, factories, and offices in another country.

 There are two types of foreign direct investment:

 1 – Horizontal Investment

-When an investor establishing the same type of business in a foreign country in which he operates in his country or when two companies of the same business but operating in different countries merge with each other then it is called a Horizontal investment.
-This type of investment is done by the company for gaining market share and becoming a global leader.
+When an investor establishes a similar type of business in a foreign country or when two companies of the same industry (operating in different countries) merge, it is known as horizontal investment.
+A company pursues this kind of investment to gain market share and become a global leader.

 2 – Vertical Investment